erikaduan/introductory_maths/03_scripts/02_vectors-usages.md

 "\\lVert x\\rVert_1 := \\displaystyle\\sum_{i=1}^{n}|x_i|")

-The manhattan norm is preferred for discriminating between elements that are exactly zero and elements that are small but not zero (or for calculating a distance matrix between categorical data points).
+The manhattan norm is preferred for discriminating between elements that are exactly zero and elements that are small but not zero (or in machine learning, for calculating a distance matrix between categorical data points).

 ``` python
 #-----calculate L1 norm in Python via NumPy-----